robertdavidgraham/masscan/README.md

 	bin/masscan --regress
 	selftest: success!

-If the self-test fails, the program returns an exit code of '1' and an error message particular to which module and subtest failed.

-NOTE: The regression test is completely offline: it doesn't send any packets.
-It's just testing the invidual units within the program.
-I plan to create an online test, where a second program listens on the network to verify that what's transmitted is the same thing that was specified to be sent.
+This tests a lot of tricky bits of the code.
+You should do this after building.

+## Performance testing

 To test performance, run something like the following:

 	$ bin/masscan 0.0.0.0/4 -p80 --rate 100000000 --router-mac 66-55-44-33-22-11

-By setting a bogus MAC address for the local router, the packets won't go anywhere.
-This will benchmark how fast the program will run on the local system, and will also stress test the local switch.
+The bogus `--router-mac` keeps packets on the local network segments so that they won't go out to the Internet.

+You can also test in "offline" mode, which is how fast the program runs without the transmit overhead:

+	$ bin/masscan 0.0.0.0/4 -p80 --rate 100000000 --offline

+This second benchmark shows roughly how fast the program would run if it were using PF_RING, which has near zero overhead.

 # Usage

-Usage is similar to `nmap`, such as the following scan:
+Usage is similar to `nmap`.
+To scan a network segment for some ports:

 	# masscan -p80,8000-8100 10.0.0.0/8